deba0272/esp_http_server_nat/README.md

 This project demonstrates how to implement an HTTP server on the ESP32 with SoftAP mode using ESP-IDF.
 Devices connected to the ESP32’s Wi-Fi AP can communicate with the ESP32 HTTP server without internet access.

-> 📡 This project doesn't use STA mode or internet — it purely serves over local SoftAP.
+> This project doesn't use STA mode or internet — it purely serves over local SoftAP.

 ---

-## 🔧 Features
+##Features

 - ESP32 acts as a Wi-Fi Access Point
 - HTTP server hosted on ESP32 for local clients